conduktor/conduktor-docs/docs/guide/tutorials/sni-routing.md

 ### 1. Define ports

-With the Gateway using SNI routing, you only expose a single port for all your brokers.
+With Gateway using SNI routing, you only expose a single port for all your brokers.

 However, depending on your infrastructure, you may want to differentiate between the port the Gateway container listens on and the port returned in the metadata for clients to connect.